-- Connect a wireless client device (any) to the SSID (default) of Netgear range extender.
+- Once done, connect a wireless client device (any) to the SSID (default) of Netgear range extender.
 This will open the new extender setup page in your default browser automatically.

 Note: If the setup page doesn’t come up, it can be open with your web browser using www.mywifiext.net smart wizard.

 - Create a valid account to manage the range extender and click on ‘Next’.

 - Now, on the Netgear Genie welcome screen, select the option ‘WIFI RANGE EXTENDER’.
 The setup wizard will automatically scan for the existing wireless networks that are within the range.

 - If the SSID of your main WiFi router is hidden, then it will not show up in the displayed list.
 Select the option ‘Manually input my wireless SSID’ and click on ‘Next’.